Udall family: Grandchildren of David King Udall

-Nick Udall, son of John H. Udall, followed in his father's footsteps, and served as mayor of Phoenix, 1948–52.
+Nick Udall, son of John H. Udall, followed in his father's footsteps and served as mayor of Phoenix from 1948 to 1952.
 Unlike his father, he was a Democrat.
-He also served as a Superior Court Judge in Maricopa County, Arizona, 1952–56.
+He also served as a Superior Court Judge in Maricopa County, Arizona, from 1952 to 1956.
 Many kinships between the Udalls and other politicians and well-known people come through Nick.
-This is not so surprising when considering that Nick was a great-grandson of Utah Lieutenant Governor Heber C. Kimball, who had 43 wives, 63 children, 176 grandchildren and 564 great-grandchildren.
+This is not so surprising when considering that Nick was a great-grandson of Utah Lieutenant Governor Heber C. Kimball, who had 43 wives, 63 children, 176 grandchildren, and 564 great-grandchildren.
 Among Nick's cousins is U.S. Ambassador J. Reuben Clark.

 Stewart Lee Udall, son of Levi S. Udall, served as a Democratic U.S. Representative from Arizona (1955–1961) and also as Secretary of the Interior (1961–1969).
 Point Udall, U.S. Virgin Islands, the easternmost point in the United States, is named in his honor.

 Morris King "Mo" Udall, Stewart's brother, also served as a Democratic U.S. Representative from Arizona (1961–1991) and ran for the Democratic nomination for President of the United States in 1976.
 Point Udall, Guam, the westernmost point in the United States, is named in his honor.

 David K. Udall, son of Jesse A. Udall, served as a city councilman in Mesa, Arizona, for eight years.

 L. Kenyon Udall, son of Jesse A. Udall, served as the mayor of Gilbert, Arizona, from January 17, 1956, to June 8, 1959.

 Joseph Leon Pace, son of Luella Udall Pace, was mayor of San Jose, California, during the 1960s.